Recent Publications

 Quetzal Artist Book Featured by the Getty Research Institute

-Post of excerpts (including my poem “Mediums of Exchange”) on the Getty Research Institute Facebook page for the World Refuge Day, June 20, 2020.
+Post of excerpts (including my poem “Mediums of Exchange”) on the Getty Research Institute Facebook page for the World Refugee Day, June 20, 2020.

 Mediums of Exchange